ysoojin/app/docs/installation/sideloadly.md

 - [The latest Sideloadly release](https://sideloadly.io/#download)

 ## Step 0
-Connect your iPhone to your Mac or PC.
-You might have to trust the computer on your device.
+Connect your iPhone to your Mac or PC - You might have to trust the computer on your device.

 ## Step 1
-Drag the IPA into Sideloadly, press "Start" and sign in with your Apple ID if asked to do so.
+Drag the IPA into Sideloadly, press “Start”, make sure “Apple ID Sideload” is selected and authenticate with your Apple ID if asked to do so.
+Your credentials are sent directly to Apple to sign the app, Sideloadly does not touch them)
 <img width="712" alt="image" src="https://github.com/user-attachments/assets/fb14d0dd-da20-463f-b2d7-3392809bc325" />

 ## Step 2